NinjaCheetah/wii-menu-visual-patcher/README.md

 The script will download and extract all of the tools it requires to work.
 Just pick the options you want from the menu, and let it do the work!

+> [!WARNING]
-#### BE CAREFUL WHEN INSTALLING THE MODIFIED WAD!
+> **BE CAREFUL WHEN INSTALLING THE MODIFIED WAD!**
-The Wii has *very little* brick protection/error handling so any changes may result in crashes or bricks.
+> The Wii has *very little* brick protection/error handling so any changes may result in crashes or bricks.
 I am not responsible for any damaged consoles.
 This script is designed mostly just for fun, so please just stick to using Dolphin.

 Example video of the result: [https://cdn.ncxprogramming.com/file/blog/2023-06-19/wii-dvd-p3-finally-working.mp4](https://cdn.ncxprogramming.com/file/blog/2023-06-19/wii-dvd-p3-finally-working.mp4)